Skip to main content

 The results

-By selecting the Overall retention configuration and having All groups as the retention period configuration, we will see the typical retention curve on our graph.
+By selecting the Overall retention configuration with All groups as the retention period configuration, we will see the typical retention curve on our graph.

 image

-You can select the Monthly retention change configuration for the trends vs. overall measurement configuration.
-This will show you the change in retention rate over time for each month in the last 12 months.
+You can select the Monthly trend configuration for the trends vs. overall measurement configuration.
+This shows you the change in retention rate over time for each of the last 12 months.

-This chart can get very noisy if you have a long time window.
+This chart can become very noisy if you have a long time window.

 image